Arden Street Oval: Harold R. Henderson Pavilion

-The Harold R. Henderson Pavilion is the latest stand to be built.
+The Harold R. Henderson Pavilion was the latest stand to be built.
 It was constructed in the late '60s following the club's disastrous move to the Coburg City Oval.
 Led by Allen Aylett and Harold R. Henderson, a committee was formed that aimed to redevelop the ground so that there would never be a repeat of the club's relocation to Coburg.
 Along with new administration facilities, a new first rate social club was built that became the envy of other VFL clubs during the 70s.

 The pavilion itself set a new benchmark in football standards, with the introduction of corporate hospitality where clients could enjoy the football in comfort.
 These improvements were responsible for the great success North achieved during the 70s.

 After 1985, the Pavilion was converted into the 'Kanga Kasino' that housed the clubs pokie machines.
 In 2002, North Melbourne acquired the Captain's Bar at the newly constructed Docklands Stadium, and the pokies were moved there.
-From 2002-2009 the Pavilion held the club gym, and North's official merchandise store the 'Roo Shop'.
+From 2002 until 2009, the Pavilion held the club gym and North Melbourne's official merchandise store, the 'Roo Shop'.

 The Pavilion was demolished in 2009 as part of the development of the oval.

-Betting Ring
+Betting ring

 The betting ring was a concreted area beneath a roof, behind the 1928 grandstand, on the corner of Arden and Fogarty streets.
-The betting ring was built for greyhound racing meetings that were held at Arden St from 1957-62.
+The betting ring was built for greyhound racing meetings that were held at Arden St from 1957 to 1962.
 The dogs ran on a track that formed a perimeter around the cricket oval.
 While the betting ring was alive with punters and bookmakers, only those in the ring's top corner, at the northern end, had a view past the grandstand and across the terraces to the finishing line.
 After the demise of greyhound racing at Arden Street, the betting ring served as a car park and equipment shelter.
 Much of the area was taken up by the Bob Dempster Memorial Nets, which were built on the oval in 1975, before being shifted to the corner of the betting ring closest to the intersection of Arden and Fogarty streets.

 In 2006, the betting ring was destroyed in an arson attack.

-Outer Shed
+Outer shed

 At the eastern goals, and along the Macaulay Street boundary, stood small shelters for the spectators.
 These shelters were demolished in the aftermath of the 1985 Bradford City stadium fire in England, when the Metropolitan Fire Brigade declared them a fire hazard.